 "'Misery' is about the desperation of wanting someone really badly in your life but having it be very difficult.
 Kind of what all the songs I write are about.
-I'm not treading on new ground, but I think a lot of people – including myself – deal with that all the time.
+I'm not treading on new ground, but I think a lot of people including myself deal with that all the time.
 Relationships are difficult, and it's good therapy to write about them." (source)

 When Florence + the Machine's "Kiss With A Fist" came out, a number of critics condemned it for its Romanticized Abuse overtones — fair enough, except that they all seemed to see the female singer as the poor, innocent victim, despite the fact that she's clearly giving as good as she gets (she hits him, slaps him, sets fire to his bed, breaks his jaw...).

+Carrie Underwood's "Before He Cheats" is all about a woman destroying her boyfriend's car because of the cheating he might be doing.
+The video says she was right in her unconfirmed suspicions, but there's no way she would be able to get away with it with the genders reversed.
 Let's see: "I dug my key into the side/Of her pretty little souped-up 4 wheel drive/Carved my name into her leather seat/I took a Louisville slugger to both head lights/Slashed a hole in all 4 tires/And maybe next time she'll think before she cheats".
 Um, yeah.
 Changing four pronouns changes the connotations quite a bit.

 The video for Christina Aguilera's "Can't Hold Us Down" has a street full of women ganging up on all the men and spraying them with a fire hose.
 Why?
 Because one guy grabbed Christina's ass as she walked by.